chrisventurini/GeodesicMinesweeper/README.md

 ![Mindsweeper game localized](README/Localized.png)

-These translations were from Google and just for demostration and shouldn't be checked for accuracy.
+These translations were from Google, just for demostration, and shouldn't be checked for accuracy.
 The localization resourses are also why the plugin also has a content directory.

 ![Mindsweeper game localized](README/LocalizationFiles.png)